Jewelry Education

 Cushion Cut

 Cushion-cut diamonds have rounded corners and feature larger facets to increase their fiery brilliance.
-They combines a square cut with rounded corners, much like a pillow (cushion).
+They combine a square cut with rounded corners, much like a pillow (cushion).

 Marquise Cut

-The Marquise cut originated in the 1700s and may have been named after the Marquise de Pompdor, a mistress of King Henry XV.
+The Marquise cut originated in the 1700s and may have been named after the Marquise de Pompadour, a mistress of King Henry XV.

 Pear Cut